Vivek-04022001/documentation/coredev/git.md

 - fixing typos on documentation
 - pep8 fixes

-It is absolutely fine to refactor.
+It's  absolutely fine to refactor.

 And this is actually to help both your present self and your +5 years from now that will have to refactor that code of yours, and maybe is struggling to understand what was going on there.